 Health and Exercise Sciences Lab Facilities

-The Fontaine Piper Movement Analysis Laboratory is located in the Health Sciences building.
-It is used by students and faculty for class activities and research endeavors involving the study of how the human body moves and acquires new motor skills through the perspectives of biomechanics and motor learning.
+Located in the Health Sciences Building, the Fontaine Piper Movement Analysis Laboratory is used by students and faculty for class activities and research involving the study of how the human body moves and acquires new motor skills through the perspectives of biomechanics and motor learning.

 The Neurocom Balance Analyzer provides information on an individual’s balance using weight distribution while immobile or throughout a movement.
 This equipment could be used to analyze if an individual’s ability to shift their weight back and forth affects peak vertical jump height.
 For instance, if a participant has a more even weight distribution during takeoff and impact of a vertical jump, will he or she have a relatively lower vertical jump height?
 Other equipment in the lab concerning motor learning includes: anticipation/reaction timers, perception/vision displacement goggles, kinesthesiometers, and depth perception boxes.

 The Fontaine Piper Movement Analysis Laboratory is used for the study of how the human body performs a wide variety of movements.
 Additionally, most of the equipment is portable – allowing students and faculty to explore research questions outside the laboratory when appropriate.Give Online to Support the Piper Lab